jonahkaye/ignorefriendsGPT/README.md

 - to have recent messages as history.
 - wait on messages if they are coming in continuously using a channel

 * TODO:
 * persistent chat history loading.
+* calendar access
+* access to other things in my life

+This is a fork of Daniel gross's whatsapp-gpt